reactive-streams/reactive-streams-jvm/tck/README.md

 Notable configuration options include:

-* `maxElementsFromPublisher` – must be overridden in case the Publisher being tested is of bounded length, e.g. it's wrapping a `Future<T>` and thus can only publish up to 1 element, in which case you would return `1` from this method.
+* `maxElementsFromPublisher` – must be overridden in case the `Publisher` being tested is of bounded length, e.g. it's wrapping a `Future<T>` and thus can only publish up to 1 element, in which case you would return `1` from this method.
 It will cause all tests which require more elements in order to validate a certain Rule to be skipped,
-* `boundedDepthOfOnNextAndRequestRecursion` – which must be overridden when verifying synchronous Publishers.
+* `boundedDepthOfOnNextAndRequestRecursion` – which must be overridden when verifying synchronous `Publisher`s.
   This number returned by this method will be used to validate if a `Subscription` adheres to Rule 3.3 and avoids "unbounded recursion".

 ### Timeout configuration
 Publisher tests make use of two kinds of timeouts, one is the `defaultTimeoutMillis` which corresponds to all methods used within the TCK which await for something to happen.
 The other timeout is `publisherReferenceGCTimeoutMillis` which is only used in order to verify
-[Rule 3.13](https://github.com/reactive-streams/reactive-streams-jvm#3.13) which defines that subscriber references MUST be dropped by the Publisher.
+[Rule 3.13](https://github.com/reactive-streams/reactive-streams-jvm#3.13) which defines that `Subscriber` references MUST be dropped by the Publisher.

 In order to configure these timeouts (for example when running on a slow continious integtation machine), you can either: